 Apparently, the more you roast, the less caffeine you get.
 If you are interested to learn, check out our writing on what is caffeine?

-They roast their beans commercially but you can roast your beans yourself at home, if you have a own best home coffee roaster.
+They roast their beans commercially but you can roast your beans yourself at home if you have your own best home coffee roaster.